 Types of Maintenance & Repair Worker Jobs

-In the United States, there were 1,432,600 jobs for Maintenance and Repair Worker in 2016.
+In 2016, there was an estimated number of 1,432,600 jobs in the United States for Maintenance and Repair Worker.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 112,500 new jobs for Maintenance and Repair Worker by 2026.
-Due to new job openings and attrition, there will be an average of 154,700 job openings in this field each year.
+The BLS estimates 154,700 yearly job openings in this field.